Paula Louise Helms Whatley, 96 - The Panolian

 Paula Louise Helms Whatley, 96

-Paula Louise Helms Whatley, 96, passed away Friday morning, Oct.
-21, 2022, at Diversicare in Batesville.
+Paula Louise Helms Whatley, age 96, passed away Friday morning, October 21, 2022, at Diversicare in Batesville, MS.

-Funeral services were Sunday, Oct.
-23, at Crowder Baptist Church with the interment to follow at Crowder Cemetery.
+Funeral services were held at 2:00 P.M. on Sunday, October 23, 2022, at Crowder Baptist Church with the interment to follow at Crowder Cemetery.

 In addition to her parents, Paula was preceded in death by her husband, Earl Whatley; sister, Annie Rico, brothers, Billy and Norman Helms.